The Day (Babyface album): Critical reception

 AllMusic editor Leo Stanley found that The Day "confirms his skill for subtle, inventive songwriting and accessible, polished yet soulful production [...]
 He is still compelling – his voice is as smooth as silk, and nearly as seductive – but it doesn't quite have the force of personality as his greatest productions.
 Nevertheless, The Day qualifies as state-of-the-art mid-'90s soul, featuring a handful of terrific songs, and a lot of extremely pleasurable filler."
 David Browne from Entertainment Weekly wrote that on the album, Babyface "immerses himself in the same hot-tub soul he's applied to everyone from Toni Braxton to Eric Clapton.
 All the Babyface trademarks — the crisp, unobtrusive percussion, the silky guitars, the harmonies that blanket the melodies like a quilt — are laid out like a three-piece suit.
 But more so than any previous album he’s made, The Day is chockful of luscious, gently persuasive songs, from doe-eyed testimonials to his devotion to misty childhood reminiscences.

+Connoe Johnson from The Los Angeles Times wrote: "This ballad-intensive album is long on the soothing, roses-and-candlelight romanticism that sets him apart from most of his hip-hop-oriented compatriots [...]
+There is a certain niche in R&B that he fills quite nicely.
+In a genre where many expressions of love and commitment require a parental-guidance sticker, spiritually stated songs such as "The Day (That You Gave Me a Son)" are rare."
+The New York Times editor Jon Pareles noted that with the album, "Babyface continues his sensitive-guy testimonials" and "certified [his] status as a superstar among pop peers."
+He also felt though, thtat "Babyface may have handed off too many of his best songs.
+About halfway through the album, the quality of the writing starts to dip, and despite the plush understatement of Babyface's arrangements, The Day ends up seeming skimpy."

+Commercial performance

+The Day debuted and peaked at number six on the US Billboard 200 and number four on the Top R&B/Hip-Hop Albums chart.
+It marked Babyface's highest-charting release on the Billboard 200 yet.
+A steady seller, the album was certified both Gold and Platinum by the Recording Industry Association of America (RIAA) on January 8, 1997 and reached 2× Platinum status on July 23, 1997.
+By August 2005, it had sold 1.5 million units domestically.
+Internationally, The Day would mark Babyface's breakthrough as a performer, reaching the top ten in the Netherlands and the top 20 in Australia, Japan and New Zealand.
+It was certified Silver by the British Phonographic Industry (BPI), and Platinum by Music Canada, and became a Gold-seller in Australia and Japan.